Program Requirements

 • Students must complete an approved comprehensive data science project or experience for their practicum requirement.
 The practicum must be approved by the committee of data science faculty.

-• The practicum experience should be completed during the next-to-last semester of study (i.e., the first semester of senior year).
+• We recommend to complete the practicum experience prior to the last semester of study.
 It is important that practicum plans be submitted for review prior to starting the project or coursework to ensure the proposed work is sufficient for the objectives of the practicum.
 After-the-fact approvals are possible but not guaranteed.

 • Appropriate practicum work is possible via the following pathways:

-• To initiate the approval process, majors through the McKelvey School of Engineering should contact the CSE undergraduate coordinator in the CSE department, and majors through Arts & Sciences should contact the Undergraduate Director(s) in the Department of Statistics and Data Science.
+• To initiate the approval process, majors through the McKelvey School of Engineering should contact the CSE undergraduate coordinator in the CSE department, and majors through Arts & Sciences should contact the Undergraduate Director(s) and the Academic Coordinator in the Department of Statistics and Data Science.

 AP Credit, Waivers, and Course Substitutions